CURRICULUM VITAE

 _______.
 "A New Sense of Place: The Emerging Role of Online Scholarship in

 Journalism History."
-Presented at Association for Education in Journalism
+Presented at the Association for Education in Journalism

 and Mass Communication Annual Conference, Washington, DC, 11 August 1995.